Information About Your Care

 Why does my optometrist use eye drops?

-Other drops are used to relax the focus of your eyes, which helps the optometrist take certain measurements.
-These drops are generally used in children and young adults and can also make the eyes blurry and sensitive to light.
+Other drops are used to relax the focus of your eyes.
+This helps the optometrist take certain measurements.
+These drops are generally used in children and young adults.
+They can also make the eyes blurry and sensitive to light.

-Some drops are used to numb the eye and are used when the optometrist needs to touch your eye with an instrument.
+Some drops are used to numb the eye.
+They are used when the optometrist needs to touch your eye with an instrument.

 Finally, some drops contain a dye that helps the optometrist see abnormalities on the surface of the eye.